NolanKnievel/Nextflix/v2_manual_test_results.md

 ## Workflow

-    As a teenager trying to find a friend, I want to see if my friend has an account
+    As a social person, I want to see what movies my friends are watching so I can stay in the know.

 ### Request